User experience: History

 The field of user experience represents an expansion and extension of the field of usability to include the holistic perspective of how a person feels about using a system.
-The focus is on pleasure and value as well as on performance.
+The focus is on pleasure, value, and performance.
 The exact definition, framework, and elements of user experience are still evolving.

 User experience of an interactive product or a website is usually measured by a number of methods, including questionnaires, focus groups, observed usability tests, user journey mapping and other methods.
 A freely available questionnaire (available in several languages) is the User Experience Questionnaire (UEQ).
 The development and validation of this questionnaire is described in a computer science essay published in 2008.

 Higher levels of user experience have been linked to increased effectiveness of digital health interventions targeting improvements in physical activity, nutrition, mental health and smoking.

 Google Ngram Viewer shows wide use of the term starting in the 1930s.
 "He suggested that more follow-up in the field would be welcomed by the user, and would be a means of incorporating the results of the user's experience into the design of new machines."
 Use of the term in relation to computer software also pre-dates Norman.